Lord of the Flies Theme of Fear

 Golding suggests that fear—of either the known or the unknown—is the most destructive human emotion.

-In Lord of the Flies, fear becomes paralyzing and unbeatable by the realization that the only thing the boys have to fear is fear itself.
+In Lord of the Flies, fear becomes paralyzing and unbeatable when the boys realize that there's nothing to be afraid of except fear.